X_*:= \quad X_0 \subseteq X_1 \subseteq \cdots \subseteq X_n \subseteq \cdots \subseteq X_\infty.

 The filtration of the classifying space of a crossed complex, filtered using skeleta of .

-Thus filtered spaces arise from many geometric and algebraic situations.
-(See also stratified spaces).
-So it is interesting that one can define strict higher homotopy groupoids for filtered spaces more easily than for spaces themselves.
+We thus see that filtered spaces arise from many geometric and algebraic situations, and see also stratified spaces).
+It is therefore interesting that one can define strict higher homotopy groupoids for filtered spaces more easily than for spaces themselves.

 Note also that it is standard to be able to replace, using mapping cylinders, a sequence of maps by a sequence of inclusions.